BinojBI/Pipe-Mania/README.md

 # Pipe Mania

 Pipe mania is browser-based puzzle game made with phaser, tech stack based on JavaScript/TypeScript/HTML5.
-The game is played using any modern browser through the following link. https://binojbi.github.io/Pipe-Mania/
+The game is played using any modern browser through this link. https://binojbi.github.io/Pipe-Mania/

 ## How game works